williamespindola/field/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-A simple back-end life circle for fields, inspired on [cockpit](http://getcockpit.com/) via command line you can create fields for your partials
+A simple back-end life circle for fields inspired on [cockpit](http://getcockpit.com/).
+Via command line you can create fields for your partials and consume in your project using he Repository, Services or Extensions

 ## Install